erikg713/Palace-of-goods/README.md

+Here’s a detailed example of a README.md for your Palace of Goods project.
+This document is divided into sections for the frontend, backend, and database components.
+Feel free to adjust any part to match your project's specific details and requirements.

 ---

 Palace of Goods

 Palace of Goods is a marketplace-style Web3 application powered by the Pi Network.
-The platform enables users to trade digital and physical goods securely and transparently.
+The platform enables users to trade digital and physical goods, with the marketplace profiting 10% from each transaction.

 ---